mark-summerfield/tdb-rs/README.md

 ## BNF

-A Tdb file consists of one or more tables.
+Tdb files use the UTF-8 encoding.
+Tdb syntactical elements are all ASCII, so it is possible to read Tdb files as bytes (as the Go library does) or as Unicode characters (as the Python library does).
+Each Tdb file consists of one or more tables.

     TDB         ::= TABLE+
     TABLE       ::= OWS '[' OWS TABLEDEF OWS '%' OWS RECORD* OWS ']' OWS